sukhdol/EDUN/README.md

 # EDUN
 # Nude Solutions - Technical Assignment - ASP.NET Core 3.1 and Angular 8 (SPA)

-This is a Single Page App (SPA) with Angular and ASP.NET for Nude Solutions developer assignment.
+This is a Single Page App (SPA) with Angular and ASP.NET Core for Nude Solutions developer assignment.

 ## Technologies